 WASHINGTON, D.C.
 MONUMENTS ON THE TOUR

-Our tour of the Washington, D.C. monuments at night started by driving down the National Mall past the Capitol and the Smithsonian museums.
+Our tour of the Washington, DC monuments at night started by driving down the National Mall past the Capitol and the Smithsonian museums.
 The trolley driver was informative and entertaining.
-He shared facts and stories about what we were seeing.
+He shared facts and stories about the attractions in Washington DC.

 We drove past the Washington Monument and Jefferson Memorial and made the first stop at the Franklin Delano Roosevelt and Martin Luther King Jr. Memorials.
 The driver let us off the trolley to tour both monuments.

 After boarding the trolley again we continued past the Kennedy Center and over the Potomac River to Arlington Cemetery.
 We stopped at the Iwo Jima Memorial to observe and take more photos.

 See the Washington, DC monuments at night by trolley tour.
 The Iwo Jima Memorial in Arlington was stunning!

 The last stop was at the Lincoln Memorial.
 We got off the trolley to tour the Lincoln Memorial as well as the Vietnam and Korean War Memorials.
 The tour concluded by driving past the White House and our driver bringing us back to Capital Hilton.